 This one’s pretty happy with her lovely little space!

 Hi, I'm Kate from Northern California.
-I'm a bargain hunter, design lover, and incurable DIYer.
-I'm on a quest for diamond style on a dime, and I'm out to make my world fabulous, for less, one do-it-yourself project at a time.
+I'm a bargain hunter, design lover, renovator, and incurable DIYer.
+I'm on a quest for diamond style on a dime, and out to make my world fabulous, for less, one DIY or decorating project at a time.
 Learn more.